Keiferton/CSC698NeuralNote/README.md

 # NeuralNote

 AI-assisted journaling and habit tracking.
-The backend is a small Express + SQLite API; the frontend is a React SPA that calls it via REST.
+The backend is a small Express + Postgres API; the frontend is a React SPA that calls it via REST.

 ## What’s here (MVP)
 - Express API with rule-based “AI” for summaries/emotion/affirmations and habit detection.
-- SQLite storage via `better-sqlite3`; in-memory DB for tests.
+- Postgres storage (Supabase) via `pg`.
 - React client with tabs for Journal, Habits, and Dashboard.
 - Jest + Supertest coverage for the backend routes and AI helpers.